Gebretewodros73/alx-higher_level_programming/0x12-javascript-warm_up/README.md

 Write a script that prints a message depending on the number of arguments passed:

 - If no arguments are passed to the script, print "No argument".
-- If only one argument is passed to the script, print "Argument found".
-- Otherwise, print "Arguments found".
+- If only one argument is passed to the script, print "Argument found".- Otherwise, print "Arguments found".

 You must use `console.log(...)` to print the output.
 You are not allowed to use `var`.